eyalsegev123/FlyAway/README.md

 3. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)

 ## Features

 - AI-powered travel recommendations based on user preferences
 - Personalized trip planning with customizable itineraries
+- Detailed day-by-day schedule planning for the first week to jumpstart trip organization
 - User wishlist management for future travel ideas
 - Secure authentication system with JWT implementation
 - Responsive design for optimal experience on all devices